Motivic construction of cohomological invariants: Introduction

-Another direction which we discuss now is the theory of motives of projective homogeneous varieties.
-Typical examples of such varieties are projective quadrics and Severi-Brauer varieties.
+Another direction which we discuss now is the theory of motives of twisted flag varieties.
+Typical examples of such varieties are projective quadrics and Severi--Brauer varieties.

-The study of projective homogeneous varieties was initiated by Rost when he provided a motivic decomposition of a Pfister quadric used later in the proof of the Milnor conjecture (see \cite{Ro98}).
-The motives of Severi-Brauer varieties were studied by Karpenko and the motives of general quadrics by Izhboldin, Karpenko, Merkurjev, and Vishik.
+The study of twisted flag varieties was initiated by Rost when he provided a motivic decomposition of a Pfister quadric used later in the proof of the Milnor conjecture (see \cite{Ro98}).
+The motives of Severi--Brauer varieties were studied by Karpenko and the motives of general quadrics by Izhboldin, Karpenko, Merkurjev, and Vishik.

-A systematical theory of motives of general projective homogeneous varieties was developed in a series of our papers with a culmination in \cite{PSZ} and \cite{PS} where the structure of the motive of a generically split homogeneous variety was established.
+A systematical theory of motives of general twisted flag varieties was developed in a series of our articles with a culmination in \cite{PSZ} and \cite{PS} where the structure of the motive of a generically split twisted flag variety was established.
 Moreover, in some cases we provided an alternative construction of {\it generalized Rost motives} as indecomposable direct summands of generically split varieties (see \cite[\S7]{PSZ}).

-The technique developed in our papers does not use cohomological invariants of algebraic groups and of projective homogeneous varieties at all, and our arguments don't rely on the classification or on a construction of algebraic groups.
+The technique developed in our articles does not use cohomological invariants of algebraic groups and of twisted flag varieties at all, and our arguments do not rely on specific constructions of algebraic groups.